kavindie/what-did-the-robot-do-in-my-absence/README.md

-# ‘What did the Robot do in my Absence?’
-Video Foundation Models to Enhance Intermittent Supervision
+# ‘What did the Robot do in my Absence?’ <br> Video Foundation Models to Enhance Intermittent Supervision